This is the slightly revised text of a paper I held at the Parsons School of Design at the New School, New York, in January, 2009

 On p.133 of Shove 2003, Shove interpolates a further thought, namely, that washing machine manufacturers and other commercial interests, through their role in provisioning practices of laundering, are able to determine how cleanliness and laundering get defined within these practices. ↩

 Note that it does not help to weaken this to the claim that necessarily in order to get things really or truly clean, one has to put them through the washing machine.
-For even real or true cleanliness is not, and would be acknowledged by Shove’s interviewees not to be, only achievable by a washing machine. ↩
+For even real or true cleanliness, whatever this might be precisely, is not, and would be acknowledged by Shove’s interviewees not to be, only achievable by a washing machine. ↩

 Obviously, now that she is back in America, the prudential implications of intensive water use will have gone because in America she can get away with things she was not able to in Spain. ↩